getsentry/sentry-docs/src/collections/_documentation/workflow/user-settings.md

 ## Account Details

-Sentry automatically saves all changes in the Account Details section.
+Sentry automatically saves all changes made in the Account Details section.

 ## Preferences